Yee Hong responds to COVID-19

 Yee Hong and our community can work together to protect the people who live and work in our buildings.
 Several measures will take effect by Friday, December 17:

-- The Ministry of Long-Term Care introduced a new requirement that everyone entering a long-term care home must be fully vaccinated against COVID-19.
+- The Ministry of Long-Term Care requires that everyone entering a long-term care home must be fully vaccinated against COVID-19.
 Certain conditions (see page 2 of the Ministry memo attached) apply in the case of designated Essential Caregivers.
+Note that Essential Caregivers require a third dose by March 14.

 - Everyone who enters a Yee Hong building will be screened for COVID-19 symptoms or exposure.
 You may not visit if you are ill or have symptoms, even if your symptoms are mild.